Natural Insect Repellents for Your Homestead

 Natural “After Bite” Solutions

-• Rub the inside of a banana peel on the bite
+• Rub a slice of lemon on the bite to reduce itching.

-• Form a paste of baking soda and water
+• Apply a baking soda and water paste to soothe irritation.

-Do you have a great insect-repellent recipe or technique?
-Share it in the comments below.
+Do you have a favorite natural insect repellent?
+Share it in the comments below!

 Leave a Reply